 The fairytale-like Glenveagh Castle in Donegal truly is a sight to behold.

-Nestled on the glistening shores of Lough Veagh in Glenveagh National Park, the castle was built between 1867 – 1873.
+Nestled on the glistening shores of Lough Veagh in the glorious Glenveagh National Park, the castle was built between 1867 – 1873.

-In this guide, we take an in-depth look into the history of Glenveagh Castle along with what to expect from a visit.
+In this guide, we take an in-depth look into the history of Glenveagh Castle along with everything you need to know for 2024.

 Some quick need-to-knows about Glenveagh Castle